amorgun/blender_gladius/README.md

 1. Download the latest release from the [Releases page](https://github.com/amorgun/blender_gladius/releases/).
 2. In Blender go to `Edit -> Preferences`
 3. Go to the `Addons` tab, click `Install..` and select `blender_gladius.zip`
+4. Tick the checkbox to enable the newly installed addon.
-4. Set up the `Data folder` option to the path to your `Data` folder.
+5. Set up the `Data folder` option to the path to your `Data` folder.

 ## Import
 In Blender go to `File -> Import -> Gladius Unit (.xml)` and select your file.